The Interplay of Pauli Repulsion, Electrostatics, and Field Inhomogeneity for Blueshifting and Redshifting Vibrational Probe Molecules: Introduction

 Electrostatic interactions are important driving forces in complex chemical processes\cite{Boxer2025} like catalysis and reactivity\cite{warshel1998electrostatic, fried2014extreme, ma2015site,Welborn2018,leonard2021electric}, aqueous solvation and pH\cite{chandler2005interfaces,Marenich2008,Case2019}, and chemical and conformational equilibria\cite{Schaefer1997, hunter2012nature,zhou2018electrostatic,Judd2025,Tsanai2025}.
 Unsurprisingly then many spectroscopic methods have been developed to characterize electrostatic interactions, often in the form of electric fields.\cite{fried2013measuring,fried2015measuring,Xiong2020,Lake2024,shi2025water} Vibrational spectroscopic probes, which possess vibrational frequencies that respond to their environment in a known manner, are one flexible measure of the electrostatic intermolecular interaction.\cite{kim2013infrared, feng2024unnatural, blasiak2017vibrational, baiz2020vibrational}.
 Common probes include added small molecules, like the CO stretch of carbonyls\cite{park2002origins, fried2013measuring} or the CN stretch of nitriles\cite{andrews2000vibrational, lindquist2009nitrile}, or \textit{in situ} probes such the amide groups of proteins\cite{lin2009empirical, bondarenko2015application, maekawa2010comparative} and the OH stretch of water\cite{fecko2003ultrafast, corcelli2004combined, bakker2010vibrational, lacour2023predicting, shi2025water}.
 Further possibilities are afforded by isotopic labels\cite{mirkin2004new, smith2005unified} like $^2$D or $^{13}$C, which can shift the frequency to a less congested part of the spectrum or decouple vibrational modes altogether.
 Numerous systems, including interfaces\cite{stiopkin2011hydrogen, pullanchery2021charge, shi2025water, parsons2026s} and proteins\cite{tadesse1991isotopically, lin2009empirical, reppert2016computational, lorenz2020infrared}, have been interrogated with vibrational spectroscopic probes.

 Most spectroscopic vibrational probes consist of a stretching mode with a terminal atom exposed to the intermolecular environment.
 Its vibrational frequency will respond to an electric field if the molecule's multipole moments change during the vibration.
-If the stretching mode is decoupled from other vibrational modes, the influence of the electric field on the mode's potential energy surface can be written as:
+If the stretching mode is decoupled from other vibrational modes and charge polarization is minimal, the influence of the electric field on the mode's potential energy surface can be written as:

 where $R$ is the bond length of the stretching mode, $\boldsymbol{E}$ is any environmental (non-intramolecular) electric field, $\boldsymbol{\mu}$ is the dipole, and $\boldsymbol{Q}$ is the quadrupole.
 If the magnitude of $\boldsymbol{E}$ is much larger than any of its gradients, Equation \ref{eq:1} can be truncated at the dipole term, and the probe's ability to report on electric fields stems entirely from how $\boldsymbol{\mu}$ depends on the bond length.
 Aligning $\boldsymbol{\mu}$ with the electric field will elongate the bond and is more energetically favorable than anti-aligned configurations which contract the bond.
 Due to bond anharmonicity, bond elongation or contraction results in redshifting or blueshifting, respectively, by an amount dependent on the magnitude of the field.
 The relationship between field strength and vibrational response underlies the vibrational Stark shift experiment that has been used to characterize electric field environments in proteins\cite{fried2013measuring,li2021} and at interfaces\cite{Xiong2020,sarkar2021advances,shi2025water}.